Iranian Journal of Plant Physiology

 List dedications, acknowledgments, and funding sources if any, under the heading 'Acknowledgements'.

+Generally, include the most up-to-date and latest references and from creditable high ranking international resources in the manuscript.
 Cite published papers and books; citing the abstracts of meetings is not recommended.
 References at the end of the paper should be arranged alphabetically (by authors' names) in the reference list, all authors should be named unless there are 10 or more.
 For titles in English, including titles of books, journals, articles, chapters, and dissertations and names of conferences, use title capitalization.
 For titles given in a foreign language, follow the rules of capitalization for that language.

 Ouyang, D., J. Bartholic and J. Selegean, 2005.
 'Assessing sediment loading from agricultural croplands in the great lakes basin'.
 Journal of American Science, 1 (2): 14-21.